 To get my flight out of Schiphol, I had to sit around for a few hours before my flight departed.
 It was June, tourist season, and Schiphol, even by its own standards, was busy.
 It took me quite a long time to check in and get through security.
 The length of the cues and the number of people crowded into a confined space was daunting.
-Even to buy a sandwich and something to drink afterwards, I had to stand in another long cue.
+And it was the same on the other side of security.
+To buy a sandwich and coffee meant standing in another long cue.

 Schiphol was one the busiest airports in the world.
-On average, 150,000 people a week passed through Schiphol.
+On average, 150,000 people a week came and went.
 There were many busy airports in the world of course.
 Dubai was another one.

 Once in the air and mercifully away from the thronging crowds in Schiphol, I reflected on what I’d experienced.

-I was just one person in a vast operation which involved millions.
+I was just one person in a vast global operation which involved millions….